 The Voucher is valid for a period of 120 days from the date of issuance.
-The family must submit a Request for Tenancy Approval and Lease within the 120-day period unless CMHA has granted an extension.
+The family must submit a Request for Tenancy Approval and Lease within the 120-day period absent any tolling time.
 If there are problems in locating a suitable unit, the family should contact CMHA to inquire about assistance from CMHA.